 For people who need non-urgent care when their own GP is not open, and don’t think they can wait, use the NHS 111 online service or call 111, at any time day or night.

 Please do not turn up at a minor injuries unit or urgent treatment centre without contacting 111 first.
 If, after contacting 111, you need to go to a hospital, you will be given an arrival time, which will help everyone continue to follow government guidance, maintain distance and keep people safe while COVID continues to circulate.

 Anyone with serious or life-threatening illnesses or injuries should dial 999.

 Around half the people who die at the coast slip, trip or fall into the water.
 If you see someone in trouble, call 999 or 112 and ask for the coastguard.

-When you’re heading to a beach, visit a lifeguarded beach.
-On a lifeguarded beach there are trained professionals to help keep you safe - they’ll be on hand if something goes wrong, in or out of the water.
+When you’re heading to a beach, visit a life guarded beach.
+On life guarded beaches there are trained professionals to help keep you safe.
+They’ll be on hand if something goes wrong, in or out of the water.

 Sunburn can ruin your holiday and increase the risk of skin cancer in later life.
-So please, keep safe this summer and follow the five Ss of sun safety:
+Keep safe this summer and follow the 5 S’s of sun safety.